galaxyproject/galaxy-hub/src/events/GCC2013/Promotion/index.md

 ---
 title: Promotion and Outreach
 ---
-PLACEHOLDER_INCLUDE(/Events/GCC2013/Header)
+PLACEHOLDER_INCLUDE(/src/Events/GCC2013/Header/index.md)

-PLACEHOLDER_INCLUDE(/Events/GCC2013/LinkBox)
+PLACEHOLDER_INCLUDE(/src/Events/GCC2013/LinkBox/index.md)

-Please help get the word out about the [2013 Galaxy Community Conference (GCC2013)](/src/events/GCC2013/index.md).
-A [flier](#flier) suitable for printing is below, as well as several different sizes of the conference banner that can be used on the web.
+Please help get the word out about the [2013 Galaxy Community Conference (GCC2013)](/src/Events/GCC2013/Promotion//index.md).
+A [flier](/src/Events/GCC2013/Promotion/index.md#flier) suitable for printing is below, as well as several different sizes of the conference banner that can be used on the web.

 # Flier